felsenfest7/GMT_Basics/README.md

 Universal Transversal Mercator also used a horizontal cylinder and that cylinder again tangent to a meridian.
 It is used in order to project the wider areas of Earth.
 THe output coordinate system is called as (Easting-Norting, in Turkish Sağa-Yukarı).
 As a result of the application of this projection, the world turns into 6 degree slices.

-In order to create a map with Mercator projection below code of GMT should be written.
+In order to create a map with Universal Mercator projection below code of GMT should be written.

 ```
 #!/bin/bash

-gmt begin transversal_mercator pdf
+gmt begin universal_transversal_mercator pdf

 	gmt coast -R25/45/35/44 -Ju35/0.3i -Dh -Ggray -Slightblue -Wthinnest -B2.5g2.5 -B+t"Türkiye Map with Mercator Projection" -N1 -Ia/79/148/205